Fact-Checking Policy

 • fitness and nutrition

-• housing information, choosing a college, finding a job
+• life and career (housing information, choosing a college, finding a job etc.)

 Our Process

-• Thorough research through search engines like Google and/or verified/highly credible sources such as government sites or long-standing (and politically neutral) news outlets with a history of robust and accurate reporting.
+• Researching verified/highly credible sources such as government sites or long-standing (and politically neutral) news outlets with a history of robust and accurate reporting.

 • Searching online databases and public records.

-• Reaching out to parties that are the focus of a fact-check to include their perspective.
+• Reaching out to organisations or individuals who are the focus of a fact-check to include their perspective.

 • Reviewing publications, academic studies and other original data and documentation.